A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Relating to topological structures

-The above three-parameter model enables us to study both quasi-classical ($\gamma=0$) and coherent ($\gamma=1$) cases.
-That model, as well as the two-level model $\ket{\psi(\theta, \phi)}=\cos\left(\frac{\theta}{2}\right) \ket0 -\sin\left(\frac{\theta}{2}\right)e^{-i\phi} \ket1$, is indeed one of the eigenstates of a gapless Weyl-type Hamiltonian that hosts monopoles at the origin of parameter space~\cite{Bruno2022,chen2022}, leading to $\gamma =1$ (or 0 at special points).
-To study intermediate cases where $\gamma \leq 1$, one can consider different geometrical models~\cite{Mera22} or, as done here, rely on the two-parameter subspaces of the above three-parameter model where $\gamma$ is a function of $\alpha$.
+As stated in the main text, the above three-parameter model enables us to study both quasi-classical ($\gamma=0$) and coherent ($\gamma=1$) cases.
+This model, as well as the two-level model $\ket{\psi(\theta, \phi)}=\cos\left(\frac{\theta}{2}\right) \ket0 -\sin\left(\frac{\theta}{2}\right)e^{-i\phi} \ket1$, is one of the eigenstates of a gapless Weyl-type Hamiltonian that hosts monopoles at the origin of parameter space~\cite{Bruno2022,chen2022}, leading to $\gamma =1$ (or 0 at special points).
+To study intermediate cases where $\gamma \leq 1$, one can consider different geometrical models~\cite{Mera22} or, as done in this work as shown in the main text, rely on the two-parameter subspaces of the above three-parameter model where $\gamma$ is a function of $\alpha$.
 From the viewpoint of the Hamiltonian, this corresponds to taking a slice of the original gapless Weyl-type system, which yields a gapped topological insulator that can have $\gamma \leq 1$.
-We thus now revisit the problem of two-parameter estimation in the subspace of the qutrit system.
-Specifically, we focus on the subspace spanned by parameters $(\alpha,\beta)$ and $(\alpha,\phi)$ (the $(\beta,\phi)$ subspace is trivial since all the corresponding Berry curvature components are zero and the SLD-CRB is attainable.)
-In Fig.~\ref{fig:fig3} we plot the characterization number $\gamma$ as well as the corresponding attainable QCRB.
-When $\alpha=0 (\frac{\pi}{2})$, the three-level system effectively reduces to a two-level system and the parameter $\phi$($\beta$) cannot be estimated due to the null population in $[ 0,0,1 ]^T$ ($[ 1,0,0 ]^T$).
-We observe $\gamma$ vary continuously from 0 to 1 when sweeping $\alpha$ in the two subspaces.
-The HCRB thus ranges from 2, equal to the scalar SLD-CRB, (asymptotically) to 4, where the attainable scalar QCRB is largest (two times larger than the SLD-CRB, as bounded by Eq.~\ref{eq:inequality}).
-These results show how $\gamma$ directly predicts the attainable QCRB for subspace models, and thus sets the estimation precision when evaluating a subset of parameters.
-The analysis above can then be applied to scenarios where there are nuisance parameters, i.e., parameters that are not of interest but nevertheless affect the precision of estimating other parameters of interest~\cite{YangCMP2019,SuzukiJPA2020,Suzuki_2020}.

-While we consider a three-parameter model here, the techniques can be extended to higher dimensional models (beyond three parameters.)
-For example, we find that $\gamma =1$ for the pure-state, four-parameter space model